-^a IIIA-CSIC, Campus UAB, 08193 Cerdanyola, Catalonia, Spain e-mail: {cerquide,jar}@iiia.csic.es

-^b Laboratoire Hubert Curien UMR CNRS 5516

-Institut Henri Fayol, Mines Saint-Etienne, France
+1 IIIA-CSIC, Campus UAB, 08193 Cerdanyola, Catalonia, Spain {cerquide, jar}@iiia.csic.es 2 Laboratoire Hubert Curien UMR CNRS 5516 Institut Henri Fayol, Mines Saint-Etienne, France picard@emse.fr

-e-mail: picard@emse.fr

 Abstract.
 Decentralized energy production is meant to reduce generation and distribution inefficiencies, leading to major economic and environmental benefits.
 This new model is meant to be supported by smart grids, electricity networks that can intelligently integrate the actions of all users connected to them -generators, consumers, and prosumers (those that do both)- to efficiently deliver sustainable, economic and secure electricity supplies.
 A major research challenge is the design of markets for prosumers in smart grids that consider distribution grid constraints.
 Recently, a discrete market model has been presented that allows prosumers to trade electricity while satisfying the constraints of the grid.
-However, most of the times energy flow problems possess a continuous nature, and that discrete market model can only provide approximate solutions.
-In this paper we extend the market model to deal with continuous (piecewise linear) utility functions.
+However, most of the times energy flow problems possess a continuous nature, and that discrete market model to deal with continuous (piecewise linear) utility functions.
 We also provide a mapping that shows that the clearing of such a market can be done by means of integer linear programming.

-Keywords. smart grid, energy market, prosumers, mixed integer programming
+Keywords: smart grid; energy market; prosumers; mixed integer programming

-1. Introduction
+1 Introduction

 Our centralized model of production and transmission wastes enormous amounts of energy.
-According to [5], "...an astonishing two-thirds of primary energy inputs".
+According to [6], "...an astonishing two-thirds of primary energy inputs".
 Since power stations are generally far from centers of demand, much of the produced heat is not used, but vented up chimneys or discharged to rivers.
-Additional losses come about as the electricity travels along the wires of the transmission and distribution systems [5,19].
-As argued in [19], favoring the decentralized generation of energy over traditional centralized electricity generation will reduce generation and distribution inefficiencies and will facilitate increased contributions from renewables.
+Additional losses come about as the electricity travels along the wires of the transmission and distribution systems [6,23].
+As argued in [23], favoring the decentralized generation of energy over traditional centralized electricity generation will reduce generation and distribution inefficiencies and will facilitate increased contributions from renewables.
 This new model is meant to be supported by smart grids.

-Following [2], a smart grid is an electricity network that can intelligently integrate the actions of all users connected to it -generators, consumers, and prosumers (those that do both)- to efficiently deliver sustainable, economic and secure electricity supplies.
+Following [3], a smart grid is an electricity network that can intelligently integrate the actions of all users connected to it -generators, consumers, and prosumers (those that do both)- to efficiently deliver sustainable, economic and secure electricity supplies.
 In the smart grid the consumer can be either an individual or a household, but also a community or an SME.
 In its more general form, a smart grid is populated by prosumers capable of both generating and consuming energy.
 Therefore, smart grids clearly play the central role in the integration of all these prosumers (electricity grid users) by means of the enactment of a system that satisfies a number of societal goals.
 Out of these goals, there is that of setting market-based prices for electricity taking into account grid system constraints.
-Thus, a major research challenge in the heart of several roadmaps for the Smart Grid [2,3] is the design of markets for prosumers in smart grids that consider distribution grid constraints.
-This vision will allow prosumers to directly trade over the smart grid [7].
-Following [15], market operations will involve a large number of heterogeneous prosumers, distributed throughout the network (closer to the point of use of electricity), and trading much smaller amounts of energy that are nowadays traded.
-The distribution of electricity employs one of the three common types of network topologies: radial, ring main, and interconnected [4,6,17].
+Thus, a major research challenge in the heart of several roadmaps for the Smart Grid [3,4] is the design of markets for prosumers in smart grids that consider distribution grid constraints.
+This vision will allow prosumers to directly trade over the smart grid [8].
+Following [18], market operations will involve a large number of heterogeneous prosumers, distributed throughout the network (closer to the point of use of electricity), and trading much smaller amounts of energy that are nowadays traded.
+The distribution of electricity employs one of the three common types of network topologies: radial, ring main, and interconnected [5,7,21].
 On the one hand, radial networks are acyclic.
-On the other hand, as observed in [11], though ring main and interconnected networks contain cycles, they are configured into acyclic networks by means of switches to supply power [6,17].
+On the other hand, as observed in [13], though ring main and interconnected networks contain cycles, they are configured into acyclic networks by means of switches to supply power [7,21].